ProjectSkyapple/Petgram/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp] -->

+## Progress
+### Week 1
+- The implementation of the Authentication and Profile storyboards is almost complete.
+Writing the logic for these pages has started.